The Problem

 Create pure water using solar power

-The original design was intended to fit into a small suitcase and use a solar panel to power its highly efficient, miniature distiller.
-Conventional dialysis systems cost several tens of thousands of dollars.
-They are widely available in most developed countries but much less so in countries with limited funds for healthcare.
+The original design was portable and used a solar panel to power a miniature distiller.
+Conventional dialysis systems cost several tens of thousands of dollars which limits availability in low income countries.

-Professor Vlado Perkovic, then the Executive Director of The George Institute, Australia, said:
+Professor Vlado Perkovic, previously the Executive Director of The George Institute, Australia, said:

 “Dialysis has been with us for more than 50 years but there has been no great leap forward in its design or, more importantly, its cost, remaining hugely expensive and out of reach for millions of sick people.